wtsi-npg/npg_ranger/docs/server.rst

  # from  a configuration file
  bin/server.js -c <...>/yourConfig.json

-Or by passing the parameter when starting the server.
+Or by passing the parameter when starting the server with the -m option.

 ::